 By providing lower staff-to-participant ratios and experienced staff, Specialized Recreation Services continues to provide the opportunity for individuals to improve their leisure skills and gain new experiences.
 Through fitness and sports programs, Specialized Recreation Services offers the opportunity for participants to develop and maintain skills that will encourage and promote a healthy lifestyle.
 Participants can learn a new skill by participating in cooking, arts and crafts, fishing, and scrapbooking programs.

 Examples of opportunities may include: Buddy Sports for youth/teens, Cooking Programs for all ages, Scrapbooking for Adults, Recreational Bowling for all ages, Dance Programs for all ages, Arts programs for teens/adults, Bingo and Game Nights for all ages, Social Skills programs for youth/teens, Social Club local and travel programs, Seasonal Dances, etc.

 All participants who register for a Specialized Recreation Program must have a current Participant Information Request Form on file, to assist staff in better meeting individual needs.
 These forms are valid for 1 calendar year.

 Adapted Sports & Fitness

 Specialized Recreation Services offers adapted sports and fitness opportunities for individuals of all ages with developmental and physical disabilities.
-For information on what is currently being offered, please check the Specialized Recreation section of the current Leisure Ledger or view the flyers posted below.
+For information on what is currently being offered, please check the Specialized Recreation section of the current Leisure Ledger.

 For more information, contact Specialized Recreation and Inclusion Services, 919-996-2147.